MY EXPERIENCE AS A WOMAN IN INDIA

 Now, I’m not going to sit here and tell you that being a woman in India is entirely smooth sailing, because that would be a lie.
 But what I am going to do, is give you a brief rundown of some of the things I faced entirely due to my gender.

-I visited India on a tour (yes, a tour) in 2015.
-Although I’m generally not the biggest fan of these kinds of organised travel, this decision was made because India seemed like a quite complicated country to manoeuvre without knowing a local or experienced guide – especially as we wanted to travel around the northern region to some extent.
+I visited India on a tour (yes, a tour).
+And although I’m generally not the biggest fan of these kinds of organised travel, this decision was made because India seemed like a quite complicated country to manoeuvre without knowing a local or experienced guide – especially as we wanted to travel around the northern region to some extent.

 So for 2 and a half weeks, I travelled with a group of around a dozen people, with myself – at the young age of 20 – being the youngest female by quite a long way.
 The entire tour went smoothly; it was the most incredible, life-changing, memorable trip I’ve had thus far, and I honestly wouldn’t change a thing.